The Descartes Systems Group (NASDAQ:DSGX) Shares Gap Down Following Analyst Downgrade

-A number of other equities research analysts also recently commented on the company.
-Barclays reduced their target price on The Descartes Systems Group from $60.00 to $58.00 and set an “underweight” rating on the stock in a research report on Thursday.
-Stephens lifted their target price on The Descartes Systems Group from $83.00 to $85.00 and gave the company an “overweight” rating in a research report on Thursday.
-Wolfe Research downgraded The Descartes Systems Group from an “outperform” rating to a “peer perform” rating in a research report on Thursday, November 17th.
-Canaccord Genuity Group lifted their target price on The Descartes Systems Group from $74.00 to $77.00 and gave the company a “buy” rating in a research report on Thursday, September 8th.
-Finally, StockNews.com assumed coverage on The Descartes Systems Group in a research note on Wednesday, October 12th.
-They issued a “hold” rating for the company.
-One research analyst has rated the stock with a sell rating, four have assigned a hold rating and four have given a buy rating to the stock.
-According to data from MarketBeat, the stock has an average rating of “Hold” and a consensus target price of $75.56.
+Several other brokerages have also weighed in on DSGX.
+Barclays lowered their price objective on The Descartes Systems Group from $60.00 to $58.00 and set an “underweight” rating for the company in a research report on Thursday.
+Canaccord Genuity Group increased their price objective on The Descartes Systems Group from $74.00 to $77.00 in a research report on Thursday, September 8th.
+Stephens increased their price objective on The Descartes Systems Group from $83.00 to $85.00 and gave the stock an “overweight” rating in a research report on Thursday.
+TD Securities increased their price objective on The Descartes Systems Group from $84.00 to $85.00 and gave the stock a “buy” rating in a research report on Thursday, September 8th.
+Finally, Wolfe Research lowered The Descartes Systems Group from an “outperform” rating to a “peer perform” rating in a research report on Thursday, November 17th.
+One analyst has rated the stock with a sell rating, four have assigned a hold rating and four have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company presently has a consensus rating of “Hold” and an average target price of $75.56.

-The Descartes Systems Group (NASDAQ:DSGX – Get Rating) (TSE:DSG) last released its earnings results on Wednesday, September 7th.
-The technology company reported $0.27 EPS for the quarter, hitting the consensus estimate of $0.27.
-The firm had revenue of $123.01 million during the quarter, compared to analysts’ expectations of $118.72 million.
+The Descartes Systems Group (NASDAQ:DSGX – Get Rating) (TSE:DSG) last posted its quarterly earnings results on Wednesday, September 7th.
+The technology company reported $0.27 earnings per share for the quarter, meeting analysts’ consensus estimates of $0.27.
 The Descartes Systems Group had a return on equity of 9.01% and a net margin of 19.37%.
-The Descartes Systems Group’s revenue for the quarter was up 17.6% on a year-over-year basis.
-During the same period in the previous year, the firm posted $0.27 EPS.
-As a group, research analysts expect that The Descartes Systems Group Inc. will post 1.08 EPS for the current fiscal year.
+The company had revenue of $123.01 million for the quarter, compared to analysts’ expectations of $118.72 million.
+During the same period last year, the firm earned $0.27 earnings per share.
+The Descartes Systems Group’s quarterly revenue was up 17.6% on a year-over-year basis.
+Equities research analysts expect that The Descartes Systems Group Inc. will post 1.08 EPS for the current year.

 The Descartes Systems Group Inc provides cloud-based logistics and supply chain management business process solutions that focuses on enhancing the productivity, performance, and security of logistics-intensive businesses worldwide.
 Its Logistics Technology platform offers a range of modular, cloud-based, and interoperable web and wireless logistics management applications, which unites a community of logistics-focused parties, allowing them to transact business.